revelsi/reachy2_code_generation/README.md

 - ✅ Improved connection handling with retry mechanisms for virtual Reachy
 - ✅ Pollen Vision Integration: Support for Reachy's vision capabilities through pollen-vision library
 - ✅ Recursive Code Correction: Automatic correction of validation errors in generated code (up to 3 attempts)
+- ✅ Gradio Interface for Code Generation: Dedicated web interface with real-time status updates and feedback

 The agent uses real tool definitions from the Reachy 2 SDK but can operate with mock implementations when no physical robot is available.